ChanghoJ/is310-final-project/Final Project Proposal.md

 I hope this final phase will be accomplished at least before the final presentation.
 Lastly, I will answer the questions mentioned in ‘Final Project’ that are due May 13.

+## Citations

+- Blinderman, I., Diehm, J., & matic, M. o. (n.d.).
+A brief history of the past 100 years, as told through the New York Times Archives.
+The Pudding.
+Retrieved March 7, 2022, from https://pudding.cool/2018/12/brief-history/
+- Goldenberg, R. (2018, December).
+The world through the eyes of the US.
+The Pudding.
+Retrieved March 7, 2022, from https://pudding.cool/2018/12/countries/
+- The New York Times. (n.d.).
+The New York Times Developer Network All the APIs Fit to Post.
+The New York Times.
+Retrieved March 7, 2022, from https://developer.nytimes.com/